-62 years after their amalgamation with The RCR, 153 years after the creation of the perpetuated regiments and 204 years after the original geographically-perpetuated regiments fought in the War of 1812, the 4th Battalion today is a Primary Reserve infantry unit of keen, fit and knowledgeable soldiers whose members occupy positions in all walks of civil society.
-From policemen, firemen, nurses and lawyers to university students, industrial workers, bankers and investment brokers, the members of the 4th Battalion are truly, in the famous phrase attributed to Sir Winston Churchill, "twice the citizen".
-Since the move of the 1st Battalion to Victoria Barracks, Petawawa in 1992, the 4th Battalion has occupied the historic home of the regiment – Wolseley Barracks in London, Ontario, with a detached company in Stratford, Ontario.
-Built in 1883, Wolseley Barracks is a national historic building, being the first purpose-built Defence structure executed by the Dominion Government as well as the birthplace of both the Royal Canadian Infantry Corps and The Royal Canadian Regiment.
+Over 60 years after their amalgamation with The RCR, and more than 150 years after the creation of the amalgamated Militia regiments and over 200 years after the original geographically-perpetuated regiments fought in the War of 1812, the 4th Battalion today is a Primary Reserve infantry unit of keen, fit and knowledgeable soldiers whose members occupy positions in all walks of civil society.
+From policemen, firemen, nurses and lawyers to university students, industrial workers, bankers and investment brokers, the members of the 4th Battalion are, in the famous phrase attributed to SirnWinston Churchill, "twice the citizen".
+Since the move of the 1st Battalion to Victoria Barracks, Petawawa in 1992, the 4th Battalion has occupied the historic home of the regiment Wolseley Barracks in London, Ontario, with a detached company in Stratford, Ontario.
+Built in 1886-88, Wolseley Hall is a national historic site, being the first purpose-built Defence structure executed by the Dominion Government as well as being one of the first garrison sites of the Permanent Force infantry and The Royal Canadian Regiment.